Atlantic Council: Events

 The Atlantic Council creates a meeting place for heads of state, military leaders, and international leaders from both sides of the Atlantic.
-In 2009, the Council hosted former NATO Secretary General Anders Fogh Rasmussen's first major U.S. speech, in which he discussed issues such as NATO's mission in the War in Afghanistan, NATO cooperation with Russia, and the broader transatlantic relationship.
-Members of the U.S. Congress have also appeared, including Senator Richard Lugar and Secretary of State John Kerry.
+In 2009, the Council hosted former NATO Secretary General Anders Fogh Rasmussen's first major US speech, in which he discussed issues such as NATO's mission in the War in Afghanistan, NATO cooperation with Russia, and the broader transatlantic relationship.
+Members of the US Congress have also appeared, including Senator Richard Lugar and Secretary of State John Kerry.
 The council hosts events with sitting heads of state and government, including former Georgian President Mikheil Saakashvili, Ukrainian Prime Minister Arseniy Yatsenyuk, and former Latvian President Vaira Vīķe-Freiberga.

 Since January 2007, the council has hosted military leaders from both sides of the Atlantic.
 The council's Brent Scowcroft Center on International Security has, held periodic events known as the Commanders Series, where it invites military leaders from the United States and Europe to speak about conflicts of interest to the Atlantic community.
-As part of the Commanders Series, American military leaders such as former General George Casey and former Admiral Timothy Keating and European leaders like former French Chief of Defense General Jean-Louis Georgelin and Dutch Lieutenant General Ton van Loon have spoken on issues such as the Iraq War, the war in Afghanistan, and security threats in Asia and Africa.
+As part of the Commanders Series, American military leaders like former General George Casey, as well as former Admiral Timothy Keating, and European leaders, such as former French Chief of Defense General Jean-Louis Georgelin, or Dutch Lieutenant General Ton van Loon, have spoken on issues such as the Iraq War, the war in Afghanistan, and security threats in Asia and Africa.
 Its annual events include the Distinguished Leadership Awards in Washington, DC; the Future Leaders Summit; the Wroclaw Global Forum in Wroclaw, Poland; the Atlantic Council Energy & Economic Summit in Istanbul, Turkey; and the Global Citizen Awards in New York City.

 On February 22, 2019, the Atlantic Council released its Declaration of Principles at the Munich Security Conference.
 Frederick Kempe, President and CEO of the Atlantic Council, said it was "an effort to rally and reinvigorate 'free peoples' around the world".

 In August 2023, a senior Atlantic Council delegation led by former Lithuanian president Dalia Grybauskaitė visited Taiwan with support from the Taipei Economic and Cultural Representative Office and met with President Tsai Ing-wen.
 In 2024, the Atlantic Council and the Motwani Jadeja Foundation launched a joint delegation to India as part of the Global India Dialogues initiative.
-The delegation was announced during the Council’s Global Citizen Awards event.
+The delegation was announced during the Council's Global Citizen Awards event.
+In July 2024, the Atlantic Council co-hosted the NATO Public Forum during the 2024 Washington summit alongside NATO and other partner organizations.
+The forum featured discussions with political leaders, policymakers, and security experts on transatlantic security and alliance priorities.

+In 2025, the Council and the Munich Security Conference announced a strategic partnership intended to strengthen cooperation on global security issues and expand joint programming and policy engagement.